5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 2. Place in a large slow cooker.
 Add the wine, oranges, and brown sugar.

 3. Turn the slow cooker on low.
 Cover and allow to warm for four hours before serving.
-Keep in "keep warm" setting throughout the day.
+Keep on the "keep warm" setting throughout the day.

 mulled wine garnishes